 How to use TransferWise

 To transfer, you go to their site and put in the amount that you want to send (in either the source or target currency), then you enter your details.
 You’ll be asked to upload photos of either your “My Number” notification (that’s the plain piece of paper) or your My Number photo ID.
 If you have the photo ID, that’s all you need to upload; if not, you’ll need to upload a scan or pic of some other photo ID, such as a Japanese driver’s license or a foreign resident’s card.

 Once you’ve uploaded your docs, you’ll get a confirmation screen with the details of your transaction.
 After you agree to this, you’ll get information of a local account at Mitsubishi Tokyo UFJ to transfer the total amount to.
 You can go ahead and make the transfer.
-(Note that if you’ve signed up for a new account, the transaction won’t go through until your documents have been checked off, and you may be asked to post in a few things.)
+(Note that if you’ve signed up for a new account, the transaction won’t go through until your documents have been checked off.)
 You can download the app for easy transactions going forward.

 How long does TransferWise take?

 TransferWise gives you an estimate of when the money will arrive in the destination bank account—approximately 2-4 days, usually.
 But with our test transfers, the funds have arrived in just 1-2 days, sometimes even on the same day.

 The following was calculated using the transfer calculator on the site on January 22, 2020.
 For the sake of comparison, we chose a transfer to USD.

 *We deducted the fee from the starting amount for this and all calculations below.